DevrexLabs/memstate/README.md

 # Memstate
 In-memory event-sourced ACID-transactional distributed object graph engine.
 Memstate is written in C# for .NET Standard 1.4.
 Memstate runs either embedded in your process or as a separate server process.

+## UNDER CONSTRUCTION

+Memstate is under construction but will be used in a larger project with a real deadline mid September 2017.
+We will be setting up a continous release pipeline for nuget packages and docker images during June/July 2017 and then work towards a stable 1.0 release during September.

 ## Governance, Support and Contributions
 Memstate is an open source project sponsored and governed by Devrex Labs, a LLC based in Sweden.
 Devrex Labs provides commercial support and consulting services.
 Contributions are welcome, check out the issues or submit a feature request.